 Muda: The extras that don’t add any value

 Mura: Nothing should be waiting.
 The right amount should be made and available.

 Muri: Everyone in production should have a similar-sized workload

-Advantages: Statuses are known across the organization because of the Kanban board approach.
+Pros: Statuses are known across the organization because of the Kanban board approach.
 Everyone and their role is accounted for.

-Disadvantages: A high emphasis on Lean may discount individual expertise and skill-sets.
+Cons: A high emphasis on Lean may discount individual expertise and skill-sets.